-Dr. Mills has advanced the field generally known as Quantum Mechanics by deriving a new atomic theory of Classical Physics (CP) from first principles, which unifies Maxwell's Equations, Newton's Laws, and Einstein's General and Special Relativity.
+Dr. Mills has replaced the field generally known as Quantum Mechanics which postulates that classical physical laws do not apply at the atomic scale by deriving a new atomic theory of from those first principles, which unifies Maxwell's Equations, Newton's Laws, and General and Special Relativity.
 The central feature is that physical laws hold over all scales, from the scale of subatomic particles to that of the cosmos.

 Quantum Mechanics has remained mysterious to all who have encountered it.
-Whereas Schrödinger postulated a boundary condition $\Psi \rightarrow 0$ as $r \rightarrow \infty$ resulting in a purely mathematical model of the hydrogen atom, CP was derived from known physics, i.e. Maxwell's Equations.
-Under special conditions, an extended distribution of charge may accelerate without radiating energy.
+Schrödinger postulated a boundary condition $\Psi \rightarrow 0$ as $r \rightarrow \infty$ of a wavelike positional probability for a singularity that is everywhere at once until measurement.
+The result was a purely algorithmic mathematical model of the hydrogen atom.
+In contrast, Mills solved the exact structure of matter and energy and related phenomena from known classical physics, (e.g. Maxwell's Equations wherein under special conditions, an extended distribution of charge may accelerate without radiating energy).
 This leads to a physical model of subatomic particles, atoms, and molecules.
-Equations are closed-form solutions containing fundamental constants only and agree with experimental observations.
+The closed-form solutions containing fundamental constants only agree with experimental observations demonstrating that the fundamental quantum mechanical postulate, "classical physical laws do not apply to the atomic scale", was erroneous.

 From two basic equations, the key building blocks of organic chemistry have been solved, allowing the true physical structure and parameters of an infinite number of organic molecules up to infinite length and complexity to be obtained.
-These equations were also applied to bulk forms of matter, such as the allotropes of carbon, the solid bond of silicon and the semiconductor bond; as well as fundamental forms of matter such as the ionic bond and the metallic bond; and major fields of chemistry such as that of silicon, tin, aluminum, boron, coordinate compounds and organometallics.
+These equations were also applied to bulk forms of matter, such as the allotropes of carbon, the solid bond of silicon and the semiconductor bond; as well as fundamental forms of matter such as the ionic bond and the metallic bond; and major fields of chemistry such as that of silicon, tin, aluminum, boron, and coordinate compounds.

 Further, the Schwarzschild Metric is derived by applying Maxwell's Equations to electromagnetic and gravitational fields at particle production.
-This modifies General Relativity to include the conservation of spacetime and gives the origin of gravity, the families and masses of fundamental particles, the acceleration of the expansion of the Universe (predicted by Dr. Mills in 1995 and since confirmed experimentally), and overturns the Big Bang model of the origin of the Universe.
+This modifies General Relativity to include the conservation of spacetime and gives the origin of gravity, the families and masses of fundamental particles, the acceleration of the expansion of the universe (predicted by Dr. Mills in 1995 and since confirmed experimentally), and overturns the Big Bang model of the origin of the universe.

 "Mills' theory explains the answers to some very old scientific questions, such as 'what happens to a photon upon absorption' and some very modern ones, such as 'what is dark matter.' ...Lastly, Mills has made an extremely important contribution to the philosophy of science.
-He has reestablished cause and effect as the basic principle of science."
-Dr. John J. Farrell, former Chair of the Dept. of Chemistry, Franklin & Marshall College
+He has reestablished cause and effect as the basic principle of science." - Dr. John J. Farrell, former Chair of the Dept. of Chemistry, Franklin & Marshall College

 "Mills' ingenious way of thinking creates in different physical areas astonishing results with fascinating mathematical simplicity and harmony.
-And his theory is strongly supported by the fact that nearly all these results are in comfortable accordance with experimental findings, sometimes with breathtaking accuracy."

-Dr Günther Landvogt, Retired Scientist, Philips Research Lab
+And his theory is strongly supported by the fact that nearly all these results are in comfortable accordance with experimental findings, sometimes with breathtaking accuracy." - Dr Günther Landvogt, Retired Scientist, Philips Research Lab

-"Dr. Mills has apparently completed Einstein's quest for a unified field theory... without largesse from the US Government, and without the benediction of the US scientific priesthood."

-Shelby T. Brewer, former Assistant Secretary of Energy, former CEO of ABB Combustion Engineering, MS/Ph.D.
+"Dr. Mills has apparently completed Einstein's quest for a unified field theory... without largesse from the US Government, and without the benediction of the US scientific priesthood." - Shelby T. Brewer, former Assistant Secretary of Energy, former CEO of ABB Combustion Engineering, MS/Ph.D.
 MIT - Nuclear Engineering.

 "Mills proposes such a basic approach to quantum theory that it deserves considerably more attention from the general scientific community than it has received so far.
-The new theory appears to be a realization of Einstein's vision and a fitting closure of the "Quantum Century" that started in 1900..."

-Dr. Reinhart Engelmann, Professor of Electrical Engineering, Oregon Graduate Institute of Science and Technology
+The new theory appears to be a realization of Einstein's vision and a fitting closure of the "Quantum Century" that started in 1900..." - Dr. Reinhart Engelmann, Professor of Electrical Engineering, Oregon Graduate Institute of Science and Technology